Modernism at it's finest

 Joaquim Blasco son died

 Joaquim Blasco died on 15 June 2009.
 After his mother died, he continued to spend most of the day at Casa Navàs.
-With his death, the house passed into the hands of his brothers: Pela, Màxim and Dolors.
-They are in charge of restoring the tribune of the façade and the arches of the terrace.
+With his death, the house passed into the hands of his siblings: Pepa, Màxim and Dolors.
+They were in charge of restoring the tribune of the façade and the arches of the terrace.

 2017